hosseini44444/slidish/src/docs/documentation/developer-guide/browser-support.md

-Reslide is built with compatibility in mind and supports all major web browsers including their mobile versions and is tested on these web browsers:
+Slidish is built with compatibility in mind and supports all major web browsers including their mobile versions and is tested on these web browsers:

 - Google Chrome